 - Koedo Kawagoe Fireworks Festival (小江戸川越花火大会): On a Saturday between late July to late August

-- Kawagoe Festival (川越まつり): On the 3rd Saturday and Sunday each year.
+- Kawagoe Festival (川越まつり): On the 3rd Sunday of October and the day before that Sunday each year.

 - The festival is held at Kawagoe Hikawa Shrine and is known as one of the Three Biggest Festival in the Kanto Region (関東三大祭り).
 Over the weekend, more than 800,000 people would come to Kawagoe for the festival.